agrosjs/agros/README.md

-# Khamsa
+# Agros

 Build your React.js apps by modules and dependency injecting.

 ## Introduction

-Khamsa is a framework for building robust, clean and scalable React.js applications.
+Agros is a framework for building robust, clean and scalable React.js applications.
 It based on TypeScript and combines elements of OOP (Object Oriented Programming), FP (Functional Programming).

 ### Motivation

 [React.js](https://reactjs.org) has greatly helped developers build fast and responsive web applications, while its simplicity has also allowed it to accumulate a large number of users in a short period of time, and some large websites have started to be built entirely using React.js.
 All of this speaks volumes about the success of React.js.
-However, there are a number of architectural problems with building large web applications using React.js that add up to additional and increasingly large expenses for maintaining and iterating on the project, and Khamsa was created to solve these problems.
+However, there are a number of architectural problems with building large web applications using React.js that add up to additional and increasingly large expenses for maintaining and iterating on the project, and Agros was created to solve these problems.

-Inspired by [Angular](https://angular.io) and [Nest.js](https://nestjs.com/) and based on React.js and [React Router](https://reactrouter.com/), Khamsa provides an out-of-the-box experience to help developers create highly available, highly maintainable, stable, and low-coupling React applications.
+Inspired by [Angular](https://angular.io) and [Nest.js](https://nestjs.com/) and based on React.js and [React Router](https://reactrouter.com/), Agros provides an out-of-the-box experience to help developers create highly available, highly maintainable, stable, and low-coupling React applications.

 ### Installation & Setup